-A woman called Carmella from Southampton asked the five leadership candidates for reassurance about what would happen in the event of no deal, and when she failed to receive an adequate answer she rolled her eyes and became a social media star.
+A woman called Carmella from Southampton asked the five leadership candidates for reassurance about what would happen in the event of no deal, an outcome wanted by most Tory party members, and when she failed to receive an adequate answer she rolled her eyes and became a social media star.

 "As a mother of three with a husband in the property industry," she asked, "if we have a no deal my husband could lose his job and my children face an uncertain future - why are you even contemplating a no deal Brexit ?"

 None of the candidates did much to make her feel better.
 Michael Gove, who picked up 41 votes in the second round of the leadership election yesterday to come in third place agreed that no deal could cause some "economic turbulence" but argued that "we've got to leave the European Union"

 "We need to make sure that we're ready for whatever comes," Gove said.
 "Of course there are challenges with no deal but we're a great country we can get through it."

 RACE FOR NUMBER 10: MORE FROM YAHOO UK

 Frontrunner Boris Johnson said: "I think it's very important for Carmella to understand that none of us want a no deal Brexit" but that it was only "responsible" for people to prepare for the alternative.